gmnr/gmnr.github.io/content/reading/basta-dirlo.md

 In the end it happened to be a very long list of opinionated phrases and expressions that we are supposed to use with intention for a "fantastic and always improving life".
 Looked a lot like snake oil.

-Also I didn't like the boastful attitude of the author.
+Also I didn't like the boastful attitude of the author.<br>
-Lots of words, very few key usable ideas.
+Lots of words, very few key usable ideas.<br>
 Not recommended.

 ## Book Details